Jessie J. Knight, Jr.

 Lee is a member of the California Council on Science and Technology and serves as a trustee on the California State Parks Foundation board.
 He has a bachelor’s degree in electrical engineering from San Diego State University and a master’s degree in electrical engineering from California State University, Sacramento.
 He is a registered professional electrical engineer in California.Back to Senior VPs Menu

-Richard M. Morrow is senior vice president, gas operations & system integrity for Southern California Gas Co.
+Richard M. Morrow is senior vice president, special projects for Southern California Gas Co.
 (SoCalGas) and San Diego Gas & Electric (SDG&E), Sempra Energy’s regulated California utilities.

-Morrow began his career with SoCalGas in 1974 as an engineer and has held various positions in engineering, gas supply, transmission and storage, distribution and customer operations, and marketing.
+Morrow began his career with SoCalGas in 1974 as an engineer and has held various positions in engineering, gas supply, transmission, gas storage, distribution and customer service, and marketing.

 Morrow is on the board of Pipeline Research Council International, Inc. He is also on the Dean’s Leadership Board for the College of Engineering at Cal Poly Pomona.
 Morrow holds a bachelor's degree in chemical engineering from California State Polytechnic University and a master's degree in chemical engineering from the University of California at Davis.
 He is a registered petroleum engineer.Back to Senior VPs Menu